Candlelight-XYJ/Candlelight-XYJ/README.md

 ### Hi there 👋

+This is Yujia Xiang  😊

+I am a student majored in bioinformatics

+My research interests are system biology and data visualization.
+My goal is to integrate these multi-omics data and construct interactions between entries, using math and computational method to explore the disease-associated molecular mechanism.
+By using visualize analysis method, the big biological data will tell us a fantastic story. 📚

 <!--
 **Candlelight-XYJ/Candlelight-XYJ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.